← back to guides

 • JSON back → all good, recheck url: in your config.

-• Connection refused → Ollama Desktop isn't running on Windows.
+• Connection refused → Ollama Desktop isn't running, or you skipped OLLAMA_HOST=0.0.0.0 (set it, then restart Ollama).

 VS Code